+HOME

+Used if chdir has no argument.

+LOGDIR

+Used if chdir has no argument and HOME is not set.

+PATH

+Used in executing subprocesses, and in finding the program if -S is used.

+PERL5LIB

-HOME Used if chdir has no argument.
-LOGDIR Used if chdir has no argument and HOME is not set.
-PATH Used in executing subprocesses, and in finding the program if -S is used.
-PERL5LIB A list of directories in which to look for Perl library files before looking in the standard library and the current directory.
-Any architecture-specific directories under the specified locations are automatically included if they exist (this lookup being done at interpreter startup time.)
+A list of directories in which to look for Perl library files before looking in the standard library and the current directory.
+Any architecture-specific directories under the specified locations are automatically included if they exist, with this lookup done at interpreter startup time.

 If PERL5LIB is not defined, PERLLIB is used.
 Directories are separated (like in PATH) by a colon on Unixish platforms and by a semicolon on Windows (the proper path separator being given by the command perl -V:path_sep).

-When running taint checks (either because the program was running setuid or setgid, or the -T or -t switch was specified), neither variable is used.
-The program should instead say: use lib "/my/directory"; PERL5OPT Command-line options (switches).
-Switches in this variable are taken as if they were on every Perl command line.
+When running taint checks, either because the program was running setuid or setgid, or the -T or -t switch was specified, neither PERL5LIB nor PERLLIB is consulted.
+The program should instead say:

+use lib "/my/directory";

+PERL5OPT

+Command-line options (switches).
+Switches in this variable are treated as if they were on every Perl command line.
 Only the -[CDIMUdmtwW] switches are allowed.
+When running taint checks (either because the program was running setuid or setgid, or because the -T or -t switch was used), this variable is ignored.
+If PERL5OPT begins with -T, tainting will be enabled and subsequent options ignored.
+If PERL5OPT begins with -t, tainting will be enabled, a writable dot removed from @INC, and subsequent options honored.

+PERLIO

-When running taint checks (because the program was running setuid or setgid, or the -T switch was used), this variable is ignored.
-If PERL5OPT begins with -T , tainting will be enabled, and any subsequent options ignored.
-PERLIO A space (or colon) separated list of PerIIO layers.
-If perI is built to use PerIIO system for IO (the default) these layers effect perI's IO.
-It is conventional to start layer names with a colon e.g. :perlio to emphasise their similarity to variable "attributes".
-But the code that parses layer specification strings (which is also used to decode the PERLIO environment variable) treats the colon as a separator.
-An unset or empty PERLIO is equivalent to the default set of layers for your platform, for example :unix:perlio on Unix-like systems and :unix:crlf on Windows and other DOS-like systems.
-The list becomes the default for all perl's IO.
+A space (or colon) separated list of PerllO layers.
+If perl is built to use PerllO system for IO (the default) these layers affect Perl's IO.

+It is conventional to start layer names with a colon (for example, :perlio) to emphasize their similarity to variable "attributes".
+But the code that parses layer specification strings, which is also used to decode the PERLIO environment variable, treats the colon as a separator.

+An unset or empty PERLIO is equivalent to the default set of layers for your platform; for example, :unix:perlio on Unix-like systems and :unix:crlf on Windows and other DOS-like systems.

+The list becomes the default for all Perl's IO.
 Consequently only built-in layers can appear in this list, as external layers (such as :encoding()) need IO in order to load them!.
 See open pragma for how to add external encodings as defaults.

-The layers that it makes sense to include in the PERLIO environment variable are briefly summarised below.
+Layers it makes sense to include in the PERLIO environment variable are briefly summarized below.
 For more details see PerlIO.